St. Kilda Little Penguins - Finally Reopened in December and New Fee in 2025

 No flashlight just the streetlight above the penguins.

 Most of the St. Kilda pier is fenced to protect the penguins; only a small part was accessible.
 Unfortunately, in March 2016, some were brutally attacked and left dead by young people.
-Volunteers and rangers are at St. Kilda each night to protect the penguins and to answer all visitor questions.
+Volunteers and rangers were at St. Kilda each night to protect the penguins and to answer all visitor questions.

 Protect the Penguins